featured image

 typescript ~5.9.2

-Analogy: Think of the hook as an air traffic controller managing a single runway.
-The model handle (modelHandleRef) is the runway — once acquired, it’s reused for every flight (inference request).
-Each inference request gets a unique flight number (requestId).
-Radio communications (token events) from the runway come over the scanner (addListener).
-When a flight lands (Promise resolves), the controller tears down that flight’s radio channel and marks the runway available again.
-If the controller’s tower is destroyed (component unmounts), all active channels are cut regardless of whether a flight is in progress.
+Think of the hook as an air traffic controller managing a single runway.
+The model handle (modelHandleRef) is the runway — once acquired, it’s reused for every inference request.
+Each request gets a unique flight number (requestId).
+Token events from the native module come over the radio (addListener).
+When a request finishes (Promise resolves), the controller tears down that request’s radio channel and marks the runway available again.
+If the tower is destroyed (component unmounts), all active channels are cut regardless of whether a request is in progress.

 export function useLLM(): UseLLMReturn {